cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/02-adlclintro.md

 Once an analysis is written it needs to be run on events.
 This is achieved by **CutLang** , the runtime interpreter that reads and understands the ADL syntax and runs it on events.
 A runtime interpreter does not require to be compiled.
 The user only modifies the ADL description, and runs CutLang.
 CutLang is also a framework which automatically handles many tedious tasks as reading input events, writing output histograms, etc.  CutLang can be run on various environments such as linux, mac, conda, docker, jupyter, etc.

-In case you are interested to learn more on CutLang, please see the [CutLang github](https://github.com/unelg/CutLang) and references in the [cern.ch/adl](cern.ch/adl)) portal.
+In case you are interested to learn more about CutLang, please see the [CutLang github](https://github.com/unelg/CutLang) and references in the [cern.ch/adl](cern.ch/adl)) portal.

 {% include links.md %}